Our driest nappy ever with a new DryTouch®LayerFind Out More

 Skin changes during pregnancy are common and although most of them can be grouped into the category of normal, it’s still useful to have some understanding of what causes them and what you can to limit them.

 The general culprit is hormones, in particular increases in oestrogen and progesterone.
-During pregnancy, these are the primary hormones which cause widespread changes necessary to support a baby towards maturity.
+During pregnancy, these are the primary hormones which cause the widespread changes which are necessary to support a baby towards maturity.
 Their levels and secretion cannot be controlled or influenced in any particular way by a pregnant woman.

 Another name for this is a “butterfly mask” because it commonly looks like butterfly wings have spread across the cheeks.
 It can also extend up to the forehead, the nose and chin.
 The correct name for the mask of pregnancy is actually Chloasma and the cause is an increase in the melanin production in the dermal layers of the skin.

 Melanin is responsible for the colour of our skin and women with darker or olive skin tend to be more affected by Chloasma.
 Many women also find their moles become darker during pregnancy as well, due to the overall increase in Melanin production.
 But it’s important to monitor any changes in the colour, shape and general appearance of moles.
-To be on the safe side, it’s worthwhile monitoring any mole changes and to check with your GP.
+To be on the safe side, it’s worthwhile monitoring any mole changes and to check with your GP and your maternity care provider.

 There is no specific treatment for mask of pregnancy because like most skin changes during pregnancy, once the baby is born and a mother’s hormone levels return to normal, it tends to fade.
 But it is important to avoid sun exposure because this may make it worse.